caleb531/faith-dashboard/README.md

 This app is designed to be a central dashboard for displaying your favorite verses, notes, sermons, or other things that strengthen your faith.

-**This project is currently in development; things may change or break at any time.**

 [Live Demo](https://faithdashboard.com/)

 ## Setup